-16 April 2021.
-The CRPH announces the formation of the National Unity Government and appoints its cabinet.

-24 April 2021.
-ASEAN members negotiate a five-point consensus plan with the Tatmadaw, which includes an immediate halt to all violence, an engagement by all conflicting parties in constructive dialogue to seek a peaceful solution under the mediation and assistance of an ASEAN Special Envoy, as well as the provision of humanitarian assistance from ASEAN.

-5 May 2021.
-The NUG forms the People's Defense Force as the armed wing under the NUG In response, the Tatmadaw publicly declared the NUG and the PDF terrorist organisations and charged their members with high treason.

-3 June 2021.
+- 27 March 2021.
+The Russian Deputy Defense Minister attends the Armed Forces Day and emphasises Russia's efforts to seek closer social and economic ties with Myanmar.
+At least 160 protestors get killed.259 - 31 March 2021.
+The CRPH declares the 2008 Constitution void and presents an interim constitution, the Federal Democracy Charter.
+The Charter establishes a National Unity Government (NUG) with the aim to join forces among junta opponents and provide an alternative agenda for a pro-democratic post-junta rule. - 16 April 2021.
+The CRPH announces the formation of the National Unity Government and appoints its cabinet. - 24 April 2021.
+ASEAN members negotiate a five-point consensus plan with the Tatmadaw, which includes an immediate halt to all violence, an engagement by all conflicting parties in constructive dialogue to seek a peaceful solution under the mediation and assistance of an ASEAN Special Envoy, as well as the provision of humanitarian assistance from ASEAN. - 5 May 2021.
+The NUG forms the People's Defense Force as the armed wing under the NUG In response, the Tatmadaw publicly declared the NUG and the PDF terrorist organisations and charged their members with high treason. - 3 June 2021.
 The president of the ICRC visits Myanmar and met with General Min Aung Hlaing to discuss the humanitarian situation and service delivery.
-He expresses concerns about the current humanitarian situation and pushes for a broader humanitarian access to Chin, Kachin, Kayah, Kayin, Shan and Rakhine States.

-18 June 2021.
-The UN General Assembly issues a Resolution calling on the military to respect the November 2020 elections, release political prisoners, implement the ASEAN five-point plan, stop all violence, and allow humanitarian access.

-22 June 2021.
-First incident of a sustained shootout between soldiers and the PDF is reported.

-1 August 2021.
-Aung Hlaing appoints himself Prime Minister of the SAC and announces plan to lift the state of emergency and hold a multiparty general election in August 2023, given the condition that the country is found in a state of 'stability and peace'.

-18 August 2021.
-The non-profit Assistance Association for Political Prisoners reports a death toll of 1,000 persons since the military coup.

-2 September 2021.
-In his annual report to the UN General Assembly, the Special Rapporteur asserts that the indiscriminate attacks against civilians, the shelling of towns and villages and the murder, torture and detention of political opponents and civil society members by the military meet the threshold of crimes against humanity and war crimes under international law.

-7 September 2021.
-The NUG declares a 'defensive war' on the Tatmadaw and urges the people to revolt against the military junta all across the country.

-28 October 2021.
-ASEAN excludes Myanmar from its annual ASEAN summit in response to the military's failure to implement the five-point consensus plan.

-29 October 2021.
-The NUG forms a central command structure to consolidate the activities of many local groups and allied EAOs.

-5 November 2021.
-The UN's Independent Investigative Mechanism for Myanmar concludes that "security forces have carried out a widespread and systematic attack on the civilian population" and "the reports of murders, sexual assaults, arbitrary detentions, enforced disappearances, torture and persecution collected by the Mechanism, if substantiated, would amount to crimes against humanity."253

-6 November 2021.
-Aung San Suu Kyi and 15 other senior politicians are charged with "electoral fraud and lawless actions" over the November 2020 elections.

-7 January 2022.
-Cambodia's Prime Minister Hun Sen visits Myanmar as the first foreign leader since the military coup.254

-12 February 2022.
-The military holds a parade on National Union Day with hundreds of troops in the capital and announces an amnesty for over 800 prisoners.

-17 February 2022.
-ASEAN members reiterate their joint commitment to the five-point consensus plan and urge the military to ensure its implementation.

-7 March 2022.
-Local media report on potential plans by the military to launch a "kill all, torch all" campaign in Sagaing Region in order to allegedly eradicate any form of resistance in the region before the annual Armed Forces Day on 27 March.

-16 March 2022.
-In his latest report to the HRC, UN Special Rapporteur confirms the death of at least 1,600 civilians and the displacement of half a million people caused by the military since the coup.
-He stresses that severe human rights violations committed since the coup constitute crimes against humanity and/or war crimes and calls for accountability and justice.
+He expresses concerns about the current humanitarian situation and pushes for a broader humanitarian access to Chin, Kachin, Kayah, Kayin, Shan and Rakhine States. - 18 June 2021.
+The UN General Assembly issues a Resolution calling on the military to respect the November 2020 elections, release political prisoners, implement the ASEAN five-point plan, stop all violence, and allow humanitarian access. - 22 June 2021.
+First incident of a sustained shootout between soldiers and the PDF is reported. - 1 August 2021.
+Aung Hlaing appoints himself Prime Minister of the SAC and announces plan to lift the state of emergency and hold a multiparty general election in August 2023, given the condition that the country is found in a state of 'stability and peace'. - 18 August 2021.
+The non-profit Assistance Association for Political Prisoners reports a death toll of 1,000 persons since the military coup. - 2 September 2021.
+In his annual report to the UN General Assembly, the Special Rapporteur asserts that the indiscriminate attacks against civilians, the shelling of towns and villages and the murder, torture and detention of political opponents and civil society members by the military meet the threshold of crimes against humanity and war crimes under international law. - 7 September 2021.
+The NUG declares a 'defensive war' on the Tatmadaw and urges the people to revolt against the military junta all across the country. - 28 October 2021.
+ASEAN excludes Myanmar from its annual ASEAN summit in response to the military's failure to implement the five-point consensus plan. - 29 October 2021.
+The NUG forms a central command structure to consolidate the activities of many local groups and allied EAOs. - 5 November 2021.
+The UN's Independent Investigative Mechanism for Myanmar concludes that "security forces have carried out a widespread and systematic attack on the civilian population" and "the reports of murders, sexual assaults, arbitrary detentions, enforced disappearances, torture and persecution collected by the Mechanism, if substantiated, would amount to crimes against humanity."
+260 - 6 November 2021.
+Aung San Suu Kyi and 15 other senior politicians are charged with "electoral fraud and lawless actions" over the November 2020 elections. - 7 January 2022.
+Cambodia's Prime Minister Hun Sen visits Myanmar as the first foreign leader since the military coup.261